PM inaugurates nine medical colleges in Uttar Pradesh, says Purvanchal will emerge as medical hub | Politics

 The Siddarthnagar medical college has been named after Madhav Prasad Tripathi, a Jansangh leader who served as the first BJP president of the state after its formation in 1980.
 In Deoria, the medical college has been named after Maharshi Devraha Baba (a noted saint), Ghazipur medical college after Maharshi Vishwamitra, Mirzapur medical college after Maa Vindhyavasini, a manifestation of Goddess Durga, Pratapgarh medical college after Dr. Sonelal Patel (founder of BJP ally Apna Dal), Etah medical college after Virangna Avanti Bai Lodhi and Fatehpur college after Jodha Singh Ataiya Thakur Dariyav Singh.

 Under the Central scheme, preference is given to backward and aspirational districts.
 The scheme aims to increase the availability of health professionals, correct the existing geographical imbalance in the distribution of medical colleges and effectively utilize the existing infrastructure of district hospitals.
 Under three phases of the scheme, 157 new medical colleges have been approved across the nation, out of which 63 medical colleges are already functional.
-Governor Anandiben Patel, Chief Minister Yogi Adityanath, and union health minister Mansukh Mandaviya were among those present at the inauguration.
+Governor Anandiben Patel, Chief Minister Yogi Adityanath, and union health minister Mansukh Mandaviya were present on the occasion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)